Alternative titles for this job

 - work in laboratories at universities, schools, research institutes and factories.
 They may also work in offices, glasshouses, nurseries, forests, or on farms

-- may travel throughout New Zealand or overseas to work on projects or attend conferences.
+- may travel to work on projects or attend conferences.

 What's the job really like?